 Carrots remain a top contender in the vegetable category, in fact, the orange root maintained its place as the fourth most-popular vegetable.

-MEXICO CROSSINGS THROUGH TEXAS — Crossings (29-34-29) — Movement expected about the same.
-Trading early moderate, late fairly active.
-Prices slightly higher.
-50-pound sacks loose jumbo mostly $8.
+MEXICO CROSSINGS THROUGH TEXAS — Crossings (43-40-28) — Movement expected to increase.
+Trading moderate.
+Prices generally unchanged.
+50-pound sacks loose jumbo mostly $8-8.50.
 Quality variable.

 MICHIGAN — Shipments (0-2-3) — Movement expected to increase as more growers begin harvesting.
 Current supplies are very light and in too few hands to establish a market.
 The first f.o.b. report was expected the week of Aug.
 18.